-Get rid of those extra green beans by throwing them into a light and flavorful salad!
+Get rid of those extra green beans by throwing them into a light and flavorful stir-fry!
 Your stuffed, post-Thanksgiving body will thank you.

 IF you have any mashed potatoes left over – and that’s a big ‘if’ — serve them alongside this hearty Beef Pot Roast.
 Perfect as the weather gets cooler!

-This recipe kills two birds with one stone, calling for both gravy AND mashed potatoes.
+This recipe kills several birds with one stone, calling both gravy, peas, carrots AND mashed potatoes.

 Stuff the rest of your stuffing right into these festive meatballs.
 And, if there’s still cranberry sauce remaining after making those Sloppy Pockets (above), your dipping sauce is ready to go already – no prep required.

-The only thing better than a slow cooker recipe?
-A seasonal slow cooker recipe that takes those Thanksgiving sweet potatoes off of your hands.
+The only thing better than a great Tex-Mex recipe?
+A seasonal Tex-Mex recipe that takes those Thanksgiving sweet potatoes off of your hands.